 2. Over the Shoulder Delivery

-- The bowler must release the ball before crossing the popping crease.
+The bowler must also release the ball before crossing the popping crease.
+Releasing the ball after completely passing the crease results in an illegal delivery.

 3. Front Foot Rule (No Ball)